bmc/brizzled/source/_posts/2012-02-14-simple-address-standardization.markdown

 * Standardizing an address also makes it more likely that you can send a physical piece of mail to the address and have it actually arrive.

 This article explores one way to solve that problem.
-I'll be using Ruby, but the same approach works for other languages.
+I'll be showing examples of Ruby and Python, but the same general approach works for other languages.

 # The Approach